alpaka-group/llama/docs/pages/mappings.rst

 Mappings
 ========

-One of the core tasks of LLAMA is to map an address from the array domain and record dimension to some address in the allocated memory space.
+One of the core tasks of LLAMA is to map an address from the array and record dimensions to some address in the allocated memory space.
 This is particularly challenging if the compiler shall still be able to optimize the resulting memory accesses (vectorization, reordering, aligned loads, etc.).
 The compiler needs to **understand** the semantic of the mapping at compile time.